davidkane9/creditr/TO-DO.md

 * Format it to meet the requirements of submission for the Journal of Statistical Software.
 This is hard an may require a lot of fiddling.
 But don't start this until you have deleted all the cruft above since you want the cleanest possible starting place.

+Some very specific formatting issue:

+1. Multiple authors are overlapping

+2. Need to fix figure one section reference error (the “??” error)

+3. Formatting table one (which is too long right now)

+4. Formatting table four (which is too long right now)

+5. Equation (61) which has too much spacing above it right now

+6. Equation (62) which has too much spacing above it right now

+7. Bibliography should be standardized more and Knitr should be added

+8. Everyone fills in the affiliation

 * Delete all the images (both their inclusion and the raw image installed in the package) that do not come from our acceptable three sources: Bloomberg screenshots; Markit screen shots and the JPM powerpoint slides.
 This may require the replacement of lots of those images with JPM images, but the JPM images all seem better to me.

 * The current quotations of variable symbols is wrong.
 It should not be: